As Charles Eames the famous American Furniture Designer said "The details are not the details. They make the design".

 Shelving and door detail.

 The inside should look as good as the outside.
 Here the height adjustable walnut veneer shelf has a deep downstand to increase the shelf strength, whilst simultaneously covering the shelf pins.
 The concealed cabinet hinge is the same quality and fitted to the same level as high end freestanding furniture.

 High gloss is very fashionable but if damaged it is not easy to repair, our solution to these high gloss doors was to produce them as removeable panels and make a feature of the grid style detailing.
 If damaged or the colour is changed the panels can simply be removed and resprayed at a professional spray shop then reinstalled.

 Oak drawer detail.

 The solid oak drawers are part of a home study that we were commissioned to design and make.
-They are a letter box style handle and to make them feel more tactile we shaped the back edge of the drawers so it is softer to touch.
+They have a letter box style handle and to make them feel more tactile we scooped out the back edge of the drawers so it is softer to the touch.

 Large bookcase detail.

 The image shows a handmade decorative cornice and the panelled side.
 To ensure that the the bookcase has a fully fitted look, we inserted a flush fillet piece that's scribed to the wall and notched around the picture rail.
 The picture rail was left intact, future proofing our clients options in case they wanted to take the bookcase with them whilst leaving the period property details intact.